Severson-Group/AMDC-Hardware/docs/isoSPI.md

 The isolated serial peripheral interface (isoSPI) has increased noise immunity and safety.
 The following describes the design requirements for the isoSPI and differential I/O (D_IO) interface.
 The design requirements for the isoSPI and differential I/O (D_IO) interface are as follows:

-1. Implement four isoSPI and four differential I/O interface.
+1. Implement four isoSPI and four differential I/O interfaces.

 2. Implement voltage level translator to interface with FPGA that operates at 1.8V.

 ## Block Diagram / External Connections